hyperhello/hypercard-stack-uploader/README.md

 # hypercard-stack-uploader
-Imports classic Hypercard stacks directly from archives and exports HTML that runs in the browser.
+Imports classic HyperCard stacks directly from archives and exports HTML that runs in the browser.

 <img src="sample-stack.png" />